 Receiving well-meaning advice

-I myself am most tempted to say this when a well-meaning person shares with me something she heard about online.
+I am most tempted to say this when a well-meaning person shares something she heard about online with me.
 The things people recommend change over the months and years according to migraine treatment fads.
-(If I could get a buck for every time someone told me about the daith piercing in the last two or three years, I’d be able to buy myself a plane ticket, or at least a really nice dinner out.)
+(If I could get a buck for every time someone told me about the daith piercing in the last two or three years, I'd be able to buy myself a plane ticket, or at least a really nice dinner out.)

 Recently, I've deliberately tried to change my point of view a little.
 Instead of feeling just plain exhausted and downtrodden when I think of all the things I've tried that didn't work (or the things I tried that did work…and then stopped working), I'm trying to feel more hopeful.